Links 9/1/2024

 Our billionaires trying to influence our elections is called politics.
 Did you miss that civics lesson in school?

 The top social media companies are US domiciled.
-We could drop the hammer on them if they go beyond what is allowable (a lot!) under Citizens United.
+We could drop the hammer on them if they go beyond what is allowable (more than you think) under Citizens United.
 The fact that Zuck has apologized about his past election influence and says he won’t do it again suggests he perceived he has exposure.
 Dem superdelegate contacts speculate that he is worried about jail time if Trump wins, so this take is not coming (only) from the right.

 Most countries do not recognize corporations as being people.
 You are actively misinforming readers.